 That depends on the weight, thickness, and whether you keep it whole.
 I prefer to remove the bone and cut into quarters so it breaks down better and becomes as moist as possible.
 The general rule though is a bit more than an hour, so you can keep that in mind for planning purposes.

-Do you need to brown Boston butt before cooking?
+Do you need to brown meat first?

 You could sear the meat if you wanted a bit more texture, I don’t.
 In this case I want it to fall apart as easily as possible so I don’t really want a crisp on the outside but you could start with the saute function and some olive oil.
 Brown at the beginning, remove, deglaze with wooden spoon to remove stuck on pieces off the bottom of the pot and continue with directions below.